1alessandro1/HP-Prodesk-600-G1-SFF-macOS/README.md

   - `SystemSerialNumber`
   - `SystemUUID`

-- If you are planning to use the built-in NVMe, note that on Aptio IV firmware, NvmeExpressDxe is not present, check the `Drivers` section in the EFI/OC/Drivers path
+- If you are planning to use the built-in NVMe, note that on Aptio IV firmware, NvmeExpressDxe is not present, check the `Drivers` section in the `EFI/OC/Drivers` path of this repository, and don't forget to add that to the `ConnectDrivers` section in OpenCore's config.plist

 ## Additional hidden BIOS settings